If you’re considering becoming pregnant, you may be wondering what you should do to prepare your body.

 - Too little calcium can put you at risk of osteoporosis and other health issues.
 Prenatal vitamins are only intended to supplement typical calcium intake.
 You may need additional calcium if you’ve been relying on vitamins to meet your daily calcium requirement.

-If pregnancy isn’t something that’s in your future, talk to your doctor about what vitamins may be best for you.
-In many cases, taking a multivitamin isn’t necessary if you eat a healthy, balanced diet.
+If pregnancy isn’t something that’s in your future, talk with a healthcare professional about what vitamins may be best for you.
+In many cases, taking a multivitamin isn’t necessary if you eat a nutritious, balanced diet.